 When you are injured through someone else’s negligence in Nevada, you are entitled to compensation.
 You can also recover money if your brain injury occurred because someone else was reckless or intentionally hit you.

-An experienced Clark County personal injury lawyers may be able to help you recover money damages that go beyond your current medical bills.
+An experienced Clark County personal injury lawyer may be able to help you recover money damages that go beyond your current medical bills.

 For example, you can be compensated for decreases in your quality of life, or loss of employment.
 Nevada victims of brain injuries are also entitled to compensation for their expected future medical bills.